Or download the 1st x 50 pages FREE.

 TOM - A GOOD CONVERSATION STARTER

-Since publishing the graphic novel in March, and after being on my own with this for so long (save for a couple of interactions with writing professionals), it's been richly rewarding to be able to now reach out to some luminaries in the A.I. world, with something to share.
+Since publishing the graphic novel in March, it's been richly rewarding to be able to now reach out to some luminaries in the A.I. world, with something to share.
 TOM really helps get the conversation started.
 And some of these wonderful people are wonderfully easy to contact and connect with.
-So it is with huge thanks to one of them, Steve, for perhaps inadvertently prompting the other piece written today.
+So huge thanks to one of them, Steve, for prompting the other piece written today.

-And he also sent me this article.
-It's a mental mouthful (for me at least), but it really calls attention to the astounding place we have now arrived at.
-I'll leave you with the conclusion first, because conclusions are always a good place to start (to scope out the story ahead).
+And he also sent this article.
+It's a mental mouthful (for me), but it calls attention to the astounding place we have now arrived at.
+I'll leave you with the conclusion first, because conclusions are always a good place to start.

 "(GPT3)... might be the closest thing we ever get to a chance to sound the fire alarm for AGI: there’s now a concrete path to proto-AGI that has a non-negligible chance of working."

 THE BUSINESS OF FILMMAKING - And Why THE ORACLE MACHINE Is A Great Value Proposition

 THE ORACLE MACHINE is both a graphic novel and the script for a live-action movie.
 But of course movies can cost quite a bit, so movie-making becomes a business too, and one that usually must try give some kind of return on investment to investors - be it emotional, financial, and preferably both.